 Best Beginner Left Handed Classical Guitars Under $100

 On a tight budget I can happily recommend one of the two options above as a solid introduction to guitar.
-At just $55, the Omega is absolutely unbelievable value for money – and it even comes with a gig bag to boot!
+The Omega is absolutely unbelievable value for money – and it even comes with a gig bag to boot!
 At this price point most ‘left handed’ options will simply be right handed guitars strung upside down, but crucially the Omega is a bone fide lefty with the correct nut and bridge installed.
 This is your most affordable left handed classical guitar, great for beginners on a limited budget.
 When reading reviews on these guitars, please be aware that nylon string guitars do not hold tuning as well as steel string guitars due to the nature of the strings.
 This is normal.

 Spend a little more money and you’ll be able to upgrade to the SX CL-150.
 The SX is similar to the Omega, but has a cutaway for improved upper fret access and also electronics which will allow you to amplify the guitar.
-It’s also available in 3 great colors.
-If you can spare the extra $30 this one is a nice step up from the Omega.
+It’s also available in 2 eye-catching colors.
+If you can spare the extra dollars this one is a nice step up from the Omega.